 - The actual price of your car is what you’re selling your car for to a dealer or private buyer.
 It can both be higher or lower than the car valuation, although the former is somewhat unlikely.

 Let’s now take a look at all the different types of prices you can achieve out there.

 You can never get a price guarantee

 This is because there is no such thing as a single, universal car buying situation.
 In fact, there are five distinct scenarios.
-And all of them play out in an entirely different way:
+(Plus a more theoretical sixth one) And all of them play out in an entirely different way: